 Many financial experts advise saving at least 20% of your paycheck.
 Track your expenses for a few months to consider what you need for month-to-month expenses, such as: rent or mortgage, utilities, groceries, gyms, clubs, etc.

 It is best to try to live on no more than 70% of your take-home pay and use the rest for paying down debt and increasing your savings.

 Get into the habit of working with a budget early, as it will take time and discipline to achieve your financial goals.
-Work towards one day becoming debt-free.
-This plan could vary based on your age, individual assets and retirement needs.
+Work toward one day becoming debt-free.
+This plan could vary based on your age, individual assets, and retirement needs.
 Again, a professional financial counselor or your tax advisor can help in these areas.